-After the test and making the appropriate changes in the plan, we applied the experiment in two different undergrad classes, composed of 18 and 19 volunteers each.
-From those 37 volunteers, only 32 were able to finish the experiment in the allocated time, thus discarding 5 partially answered questionnaires.
+After the pilot and making the appropriate changes in the plan, we applied the experiment in two different undergrad classes, composed of 18 and 19 volunteers each.
+From those 37 volunteers, only 32 were able to finish the experiment in the allocated time, thus 5 partially answered questionnaires were discarded.
 After running the experiment on both classes, the questionnaires were analyzed and yielded the results described by Table 3 and Table 4.

 Table 3: Provenance Group Results